rxdock/rxdock/docs/user-guide/running-docking-jobs-in-parallel.rst

 Option 1: Run docking jobs locally
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To run rDock (standard mode, 50 runs per ligand) in 10 CPUs, be sure that all the necessary files are located in the working directory: receptor mol2 file, prm file, cavity as file, and reference ligand for cavity definition (if used) and run the following command:
+To run |Dock| (standard mode, 50 runs per ligand) in 10 CPUs, be sure that all the necessary files are located in the working directory: receptor mol2 file, prm file, cavity as file, and reference ligand for cavity definition (if used) and run the following command:

 .. code-block:: bash